IM (1995); GM (1997); Czech Champion (1998); Slovakian Champion (2002 & 2007).

 Despite his impressive results in classical tournaments and in age, national, continental championships and world championship cycles, Movsesian’s forte is in team competition.

 <Olympiads> He represented the Czech Republic at the Olympiads of 1998 and 2000 on boards 3 and 1 respectively, and then went on to represent Slovakia on board 1 in the Olympiads of 2002, 2004, 2008 and 2010 before returning to his native Armenia to represent that country on board 2 at the 40th Chess Olympiad (2012) in Istanbul.
 There, despite a generally sub-standard performance, he came through to win the critical game against Hungarian board 2 Zoltan Almasi in the last round to secure team gold for Armenia.
+He played board 3 for Armenia in the Chess Olympiad (2014).

 <European Club Cup> Movsesian has participated in the ECC since 2000 (apart from 2005).
 He played for ŠK Bosna Sarajevo in 2000, 2001, 2002, 2004, 2007 and 2008 during which time he won 2 team golds, a team silver, an individual gold, two individual silvers and an individual bronze.
 He’s also played for Corpora Lipovec (2003), ŠK Pardubice (2006), and OSG Baden-Baden (2009).
 He has been a member of the Sankt Petersburg team from 2010 to 2013, winning team gold and team silver in 2011 and 2013 respectively and individual bronze for board 4 in 2013.
 His overall result for the period from 2000-2013 was +38 =43 -6 for a 68.4% result.